Many people in professional business use life insurance products but ...

 Because only you should get to decide who you disclose to

-What you may not know is that once a pre-assessment is completed, any financial advice is provided separately by your own dedicated senior adviser from our parent company, Sapience Financial and Investment Services.
+What you may not know is that once a pre-assessment is completed, any financial advice is provided separately by your own dedicated senior adviser from our parent company, Sapience Financial.

 This means that nobody but you and your adviser will ever need to know that you used the unusual risks pre-assessment service.
 You simply become a normal VIP client of Sapience, with full access to all the resources of a modern financial services practice, who understands the challenges of modern life.